FrankC01/solana-gadgets/python/README.md

-## solana-gadgets-rust source of various rust gadgets
+# solana-gadgets-python source of various python gadgets

 A repository of miscellaneous command line tools for solana